lanej/lanej.github.com/_posts/2016-10-30-sinatra_xss_escaping.md

 </tr>
 ```

+While this solution is very simple, if a developer forgets to escape a value the site becomes vulernable.

 ## Defensive solution

-Let's assume developer are faliable and opt for inputs to be escaped by default
+Assume all inputs are possible sources of attack and escape by default.

 * Add `erubis` to your Gemfile